 YHAs in Australia and New Zealand are nothing like those musty old hostels you might have stayed at on school trips back in the day – stuffy old cabins in the countryside occupied solely by the OAP socks-and-sandals brigade.
-YHA hostels are modern, vibrant, and clean – especially compared to the college digs you’re leaving behind, which probably haven’t seen a vac or a fresh pair of sheets this calendar year.
+YHA accommodations are modern, vibrant, and clean – especially compared to the college digs you’re leaving behind, which probably haven’t seen a vac or a fresh pair of sheets this calendar year.

 Lockers, tick.
 Key card room security, tick.
 Female-only rooms and bathrooms, tick and tick.
 Tell mum she doesn’t need to worry – YHAs are safe and secure.
 In fact, the biggest danger you’ll face is that sixth glass of box wine for the evening.

-There’s no doubt that hostels are the most affordable type of accommodation – but price isn’t the only attraction.
+There’s no doubt that hostel style accommodations are the most affordable type of accommodation – but price isn’t the only attraction.
 Travellers carrying all different sizes of wallet – from people who’ve made a zillion on Bitcoin to those who consider an $8 kebab a luxury meal – are drawn to the social atmosphere you’ll find at YHA, not just the desire to save a couple of bucks on the road.

 Don’t want to share a dorm with a dozen of your closest mates?
-YHA hostels offer private rooms with ensuite bathrooms for when you need to satisfy your desire to walk around naked or stay up until 4.30am binge-watching Suits on your laptop.
+YHA offers private rooms with ensuite bathrooms for when you need to satisfy your desire to walk around naked or stay up until 4.30am binge-watching Suits on your laptop.
 Enjoy the best of both worlds – swap travel tales in the common areas then retreat to your room when you get sick of talking to that Oxbridge-educated dude with dreadlocks bragging about how he’s ‘done’ 38 countries now.

 If you’re looking for gourmet room service and 1000 thread count Egyptian cotton sheets, then let the hotel down the road gauge your wallet.
 But if you’re a little more circumspect with your spending, YHA’s clean rooms, well-appointed facilities, fully equipped communal kitchens and comfy common areas provide value for money that can’t be beat.